“The business that considers itself immune to the necessity for advertising sooner or later finds itself immune to business.”

 That’s okay because it’s all your budget allows, but what if the two audiences you test completely flop?

-And what if audience #8 would have been a big winner, if only you had tested it?
+And what if the eighth audience would have been a big winner, if only you had tested it?
 That’s why the more you can afford to invest in ads, the better.

-When you test your ads, you find the combinations that give you the biggest ROI.
+When you test your ads, you find the combinations that give you the biggest return on investment (ROI).

 ROI just so happens to be our next topic, and this may be the most important part of this article, so pay close attention.

-When I ask a new client, “What’s your target cost per acquisition?,” it’s usually met with radio silence.
+“What’s your target cost per acquisition?”
+When I ask a new client this, it’s usually met with radio silence.

 In plain English, I’m asking, “How much are you willing to pay to acquire a customer?”
 That tells me the numbers I need to hit on my end to make my client profitable.

-The unfortunate truth is that most business owners don’t know their target CPA.
+The unfortunate truth is that most business owners don’t know their target cost per acquisition (CPA).
 You may not know either, but after this section, you’ll know how to get it.
 And you’ll see how all this ties into your advertising ROI.

 Imagine you’re a successful interior designer and you sell a course teaching other interior designers how to grow their business.
 The price of your course is $500.

-You kick off your advertising campaign in January, tested your ads, and lo and behold, in February you’re profitable!
+You kick off your advertising campaign in January, test your ads, and lo and behold, in February you’re profitable!
 Paaaarty!!!!